 Allocation Subarea means any Subarea established by the District under Rule 17 of these Rules that is subject to an Allocation of groundwater withdrawal for agricultural use for irrigation purposes.

+Basin-Wide Plan means the seven Natural Resource Districts in the Lower Platte Basin and the Nebraska Department of Natural Resources (the Coalition) who have signed an interlocal agreement to adopt, implement, and maintain a Basin-wide Water Management Plan (Plan).
+The Plan focuses on water use policies and practices that contribute to the protection of existing surface water and groundwater uses while allowing for future water development.
+The Agreement is also intended to provide the flexibility for NRD’s in the basin to work cooperatively in ways they would not be able to individually.
+These water use policies and practices are implemented through incorporation into individual NRD Integrated Management Plans with the Nebraska Department of Natural Resources.
+The agreement was approved in January of 2018 and continues for five years, at which time the policies and practices will be reviewed and reauthorized in five-year increments.

 Beneficial Use means that use by which water may be put to use to the benefit of humans or other species.
 [Neb.
 Rev. Stat. § 46-706(19)]

 Best Management Practices means schedules of activities, maintenance procedures, and other management practices utilized for purposes of irrigation efficiency, to conserve or achieve a savings of Groundwater, or to prevent or reduce present and future contamination of Groundwater.
 Best management practices relating to contamination of Groundwater may include, but not be limited to, irrigation scheduling, proper rate and timing of fertilizer application, and other fertilizer and pesticide management programs.
 In determining the rate of fertilizer application, the district shall consult with the University of Nebraska or a certified crop advisor certified by the American Society of Agronomy.
 [Neb.
 Rev. Stat. § 46-706(13)]